Terry A. O'Neal: Filmmaking

-Transcending her literary career, O'Neal delved into the world of screenwriting and filmmaking in 2007.
-With the support of television writer, Stacee Comage, and O'Neal's script editor, J. Kenneth Rotcop, she adapted Sweet Lavender into a full-length feature screenplay.
+With the support of television writer, Stacee Comage, and O'Neal's script editor, J. Kenneth Rotcop, O'Neal adapted Sweet Lavender into a full-length feature screenplay.
 The following year, O'Neal launched the independent film studio, Motion Productions, bearing the same name as her book publishing company.

-Making an impact in the lives of others is her life's purpose.
-In 2009, that same passion led her to a family in search of answers about their missing son for over 25 years.
-While fingering through junk mail, she stumbled across the missing person’s flyer of 16-year-old Maurice Laron Jefferson, also known as “Red”, who disappeared after departing from his grandparents home on his way to basketball practice in Fort Lauderdale, Florida, in 1983.

-O’Neal felt compelled to write his mother, Bettye Bridges, who lived in Williston, SC, at the time, and told Bridges that her son’s picture “called out to me for some sort of peace and understanding.”
+In 2009, O'Neal came across the case of missing person Maurice Laron Jefferson, also known as "Red", who disappeared after leaving his grandparents' home on his way to basketball practice in Fort Lauderdale, Florida, in 1983.
+O'Neal felt compelled to write to his mother, Bettye Bridges, to say that her son's picture "called out to me for some sort of peace and understanding".
+O'Neal worked on a documentary about him, Hope of Finding a Son: The Maurice "Red" Jefferson Story.

-From there, O’Neal and the family believed that a documentary would be the best medium to tell his story.
-That year, the documentary Hope of Finding a Son: The Maurice “Red” Jefferson Story went into production.

-Years later, in 2012, she returned to her screenplay Sweet Lavender, finally moving into production under the title Along the Dirt Road.
-The film, that was set in Breaux Bridge, LA, was to be shot in towns within Calcasieu Parish where her mother grew up.
+In 2012, she returned to her screenplay Sweet Lavender, finally moving into production under the title Along the Dirt Road.
+The film, set in Breaux Bridge, LA, was to be shot in towns within Calcasieu Parish where her mother grew up.
 Alpharetta teen actress and singer, Camryn Levert, who was 15 at the time, was cast as lead character, Rae Lynne, in the film.
-But the writer and producer took a hard hit following her divorce, and production was halted in the summer of 2014.
+Production was halted in the summer of 2014.